How do I protect myself and my family?

-What is social distancing and self isolation?
+What is physical distancing and self isolation?

 Physical, or social distancing, is another way of reducing your risk of infection from COVID-19.

 The most important of these measures is ensuring a distance of 1.5 metres between yourself and those around you.
-This, coupled with measures like avoiding hugs, handshakes and kisses as greetings, is also part of social distancing.
+This, coupled with measures like avoiding hugs, handshakes and kisses as greetings, is also part of physical distancing.

 Self isolation is now a requirement for all people who arrived in Australia after 15 March 2020 or who think they've been in close contact with a confrimed case of coronavirus.
 Self isolation means you have to stay at home or in your hotel for a period of 14 days.